Estimated reading time: 6 minutes

 There are several ways to learn about the employee experience.
 You can facilitate an employee focus group and just talk to them.

 Following is an example of an employee satisfaction survey that you can customize for your organization.

 Employee Satisfaction Survey Example

 8 Things to consider when soliciting employee feedback:

-1. Help employees understand why you are doing a survey and that the goal is to create a positive employee work experience.
+Explain that the goal is to be supportive and to create a positive employee work experience.

 3. Motivate participation: Offer incentives to get employee participation.

-4. Create an improvement plan based on the information learned in the survey.
+4. Use what is learned: Create an improvement plan based on the information learned in the survey.

-5. Communicate what was learned from the survey and the plan for making changes.
+5. Communicate, Communicate, Communicate: Communicate what was learned from the survey and the plan for making changes.

-7. Once an improvement plan is developed, follow through to ensure that the plan is implemented.
+7. Follow through to gain trust: Once an improvement plan is developed, follow through to ensure that the plan is implemented.

 8. Don’t even ask if you can’t follow through: If you do nothing with the feedback you receive, it is worse than if you had not asked the questions.